toderesa97/ChatApplication/README.md

 Any contributor will be welcomed :).

-Some screenshots of the current version:
+Some screenshots of a previous version:

 ## Login